YounesAEO/sayhi/README.md

 ## Description
 This repo is a simple webapp to interact with [sayhi](https://github.com/YounesAEO/sayhi-contract) smart contract.
 You can send me a meme or a dad joke via a blockchain transaction and if you have a good sense of humour you can get some eth...
 Well, fake eth bcs im broke :).
-This project was built using [Replit](https://replit.com/) which is a web-based IDE.
+This project was built using [Replit](https://replit.com/) which is a web-based IDE that simplifies dev environment setup and eliminates the pain of deployment.
+You can easily fork the project (here)[https://replit.com/@YounesAEO/Say-Hi], make changes, add your touch on it and immediately see changes on your website.

 ## Dependencies